Lazada: Financing

 Lazada has raised multiple rounds of funding since its founding in 2012.

 In April 2016, Alibaba Group announced its intention to acquire a controlling stake in Lazada by paying $500 million for new shares, and buying $500 million worth of shares from existing investors.
+Alibaba Group bought a controlling stake in Lazada for $1 billion, making it one of the largest overseas deals for the company.
+The transaction gave Alibaba a 51% control over the company, with valuation for Lazada estimated at $1.5 billion.
+The store operates in six southeast asian countries, Indonesia, Philippines, Malaysia, Singapore, Thailand and Vietnam.
+The deal allows Alibaba to expand beyond its home market and tap into the region's 550 million consumers, where only 3% commerce occurs online.
 Tesco sold its stake in Lazada—totalling 8.6%—to Alibaba for $129 million.
 Alibaba based its investment on the growth of the middle class in Southeast Asia, having estimated that the regional population with a disposable income of $16 to $100 a day would double to 400 million people by 2020.

 In June 2017, Alibaba injected $1 billion in Lazada, raising its stake from 51% to 83%.